 Fig. 2.
-In the news dataset a few individuals, like President Bush (right), are frequently in the news so we have many pictures of them.
+In the news dataset a few individuals, like President Bush (right), appear frequently in the news so we have many pictures of them.
 Whereas most people, like Dr. Nikola (left) appear only a few times or in only one picture.
 This distribution reflects what we would expect from real applications.
 For example, in airport security cameras, a few people, (e.g. airline staff) might be seen often, but the majority of people would appear infrequently.
-Studying how recognition systems perform under these circumstances is important.
+Studying how recognition systems perform under these circumstances and providing datasets with these features is necessary for producing reliable face recognition systems.